jsoverson/grunt-preprocess/README.md

 Type: `Object`
 Default: `{}`

-The additional context on top of ENV that should be passed to templates
+The additional context on top of ENV that should be passed to templates.
+If NODE_ENV is not set, the task sets it to `development` by default.

 ## Example Usage